mattbber/LBXconsulting-project/README.md

 # Loqbox-ConsultingProject

-Working for Loqbox Ltd, this project analysed feedback data using Natural Language Processing using innovative data science technqiues.
-This project aimed to identify key insights into the performance of thier business model and opportunities for the company.
+Working for Loqbox Ltd, this project analysed feedback data using Natural Language Processing using innovative data science techniques.
+This project primarily used operations management to identify key insights into the performance of their business model and opportunities for the company.

 - [Data Cleaning](#Data_cleaning)
 - [Features](#features)